Invoice-Generator/invoice-generator-api/README.md

 ### Line Items

-Line items are represented as an array of hashes.
+Line items are represented as an array of objects.
 Here's an example:

 ```json
 {